HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Method

 \subsection{Preliminary}

-\textbf{Hierarchical Learning in Hyperbolic Space.} Our main challenge is to derive a hierarchical representation from real images that enables multi-level semantic editing, as illustrated in \cref{fig: hierarchy}.
-To this end, we adopt \textit{hyperbolic} space as the latent space due to its suitability for hierarchical structures.
-Unlike Euclidean spaces with zero curvature or spherical spaces with positive curvature, hyperbolic spaces have negative curvature, ideal for representing hierarchical data~\cite{Nickel17, Nickel18}.
-Hyperbolic space, viewed as a continuous analog of trees~\cite{Nickel17}, features exponential radius growth, which supports hierarchical modeling for text, images, and videos~\cite{Gromov87}.
+\textbf{Hierarchical Learning in Hyperbolic Space.} A key challenge in multi-level semantic editing is deriving a hierarchical representation from real images, as illustrated in \cref{fig: hierarchy}.
+To address this, we utilize \textit{hyperbolic} space as the latent space, given its suitability for hierarchical structures.
+Unlike Euclidean spaces (zero curvature) or spherical spaces (positive curvature), hyperbolic spaces exhibit negative curvature, making them ideal for modeling hierarchical data~\cite{Nickel17, Nickel18}.
+As a continuous analog of trees~\cite{Nickel17}, hyperbolic space enables hierarchical representation through its exponential radius growth, facilitating structured modeling across text, images, and videos~\cite{Gromov87}.